Discriminatory Harassment and Sexual Misconduct Policy

 Consent is defined here as conscious, relevantly informed, and fully voluntary agreement to, or permission for, an act.
 The following points should be emphasized:

-- To consent is to actively agree to, or actively give permission for, something.
+To consent is to actively agree to, or actively give permission for, something.
+Consent should never be assumed, but must be actively obtained by all parties.
 Though this may require explicit verbal discussion, especially in unfamiliar situations, consent can be communicated nonverbally, especially in the space of mutual recognition created by a stable, ongoing relationship.
 To consent is not to be in a passive state.

-- Previous or ongoing sexual relationships or encounters do not in themselves constitute consent to any current sexual acts.
+Previous or ongoing sexual relationships or encounters do not in and of themselves constitute consent to any subsequent sexual acts.

-- Consent cannot be forced or coerced; agreement or permission due to threat, implied threat, or intimidation does not constitute consent.
+Consent cannot be forced or coerced; agreement or permission due to duress, coercion, threat, implied threat, or intimidation does not constitute consent.

-- A person who is incapacitated – whose judgment is seriously impaired by alcohol, other drugs, or other factors, such as lack of sleep – cannot give consent.
+A person who is asleep, or physically or mentally incapacitated – whose judgment is seriously impaired by alcohol, other drugs, or other factors, such as lack of sleep – cannot give consent.

 B. SEXUAL ASSAULT